Log in

 The cost of living in Melbourne is averagely around AU$2,000 to AU$3,500 per month, without the tuition fee.
 Among them, the cost of student accommodation in Melbourne generally accounts for a large part of your total living expenses.
 With diverse preference and lifestyles, everyone's living expenses in this city may differ.
 One should have a set budget before stepping into Melbourne or be ready to overspend.
 For your consideration, we list the breakdown of the cost of living for a student in Melbourne:

-Here is the average cost of student accommodation in Melbourne with different room types:
+Here is the average cost of student housing in Melbourne with different room types:

 • Studios: AU$505/week